legalize-dev/legalize-nl/nl/BWBR0035791.md

 A radiocommunication service in which space craft or other objects in space are used for scientific or technological purposes.

-The downlinks for a passive radiocommunication service in which space crafts or other objects in space are used for scientific or technological purposes.

 ### Annex 2, Betekenis ITU voetnoten

+A passive radiocommunication service in which space crafts or other objects in space are used for scientific or technological purposes.

 Hieronder treft u de lijst van ITU voetnoten voor zover vermeld in de NFP-frequentietabel, met daarbij de betekenis uit de ITU Radio Regulations.
 Tussen haakjes staat steeds na elke voetnoot vermeld in welke WRC deze is aangenomen.